-As a prerequisite for admission, each WyoTech applicant must sign and agree to abide by certain academic and social standards indicated in our Student Conduct Code.
-These standards are important in the career work place and are given point value under the heading "Professionalism Grading System" in the Student Handbook.
+As a prerequisite for admission, each WyoTech applicant must sign and agree to abide by certain academic and social standards indicated in our Code of Student Conduct.
+These standards are important in the career work place and are given point value under the heading "Professional Grading System" in the Student Handbook.

-Violations of the Student Conduct Code will result in penalties, including a grade reduction, reprimand, probation, suspension, or dismissal - depending upon the seriousness or frequency of the violation.
+Violations of the Code of Student Conduct will result in penalties, including a grade reduction, reprimand, probation, suspension, or dismissal - depending upon the seriousness or frequency of the violation.
 School officials will determine the appropriate penalty on all conduct violations.
 If suspended as a result of a conduct code violation, a student may apply for readmission in accordance with the school's readmission policy.

 Each student, while in attendance at WyoTech, is expected to display the highest degree of ethical and professional conduct.
-All WyoTech employees are allowed to enforce the Conduct Code.
-The following actions are violations of the Student Conduct Code:
+All WyoTech employees are allowed to enforce the Code of Student Conduct.